Estimated reading time: 4 minutes

 It’s 8:00 am on Saturday, we’re up, caffeinated, and pretending we’re the kind of people who get a lot done before noon.
 So far, the garden is scheduled to eat most of the day, and then we’ll reward ourselves by heading to Seal Beach for dinner with friends at Patty’s Place.
 A very balanced plan: one part productive, one part delicious, and one part” we’ll probably need a nap after this.”

-We went to the yard around 10:00 am and worked solidly until 3:00 pm, giving us enough time to rest, clean up, and drive to Seal Beach to meet up with Fast Eddie and Dianne at Patty’s Place.
+Summary Of The Day: We went to the yard around 10:00 am and worked solidly until 3:00 pm, giving us enough time to rest, clean up, and drive to Seal Beach to meet Fast Eddie and Dianne at Patty’s Place.

-While gardening, I had a lot of time to think about my life and how very happy I am to have Dr. Mary in my life.
+While gardening, I had a lot of time to think about life and how very happy I am to have Dr. Mary in my life.
+We checked out the list together, and except for #3, we are doing well. #3 is in question only because of my incessant teasing, so I guess we do #3 also!

-Then I think about my almost 82 years on this planet, how my MPM and dad must have felt at this age!
-It is sobering.
+Then I think about my almost 82 years on this planet, how my Mom and Dad must have felt as they aged!
+Dad passed away at 64 and Mom at 84.
+It is sobering

 What did we do today, you might ask?
 Mary took on her roses and gave them a proper haircut, turning them into a beautiful arrangement and making the whole house smell wonderful.
 I, meanwhile, wrestled with the lighting and drinking-faucet systems—because apparently my hobby is talking to wires and plumbing and hoping they listen.